Using tags and lists to search

 Using tags or lists to sort results

-To use tags or lists as a project input, go to the SIMILAR TO section and click over to the Patent tab.
-You can use the Add related patents button to add a tag or a list.
+You can also use tags or lists as a project input to find and sort patents by overall similarity to your tag or list.
+To do this go to the SIMILAR TO section and click over to the Patent tab.
+You can use the Add related patents

 After selecting a tag, you'll see it in the left side of your project and you can click Update Results to automatically go and search for more patents like your tag.
 It even works with big lists like the qubit generation example below with 1406 tagged patents!